-When using Baratz Law you will have a reliable and experienced criminal defense lawyer in Toronto who is dedicated and committed to providing top-notch representation for individuals facing criminal charges.
+When using Baratz Law you will have a reliable and experienced Toronto criminal defense lawyer who is dedicated and committed to providing top-notch representation for individuals facing criminal charges.
 With a proven track record of success, Avi understands the complexities of the Canadian legal system and will work tirelessly to protect your rights.

 Whether you’re dealing with charges related to drug offenses, assault, theft, white-collar crimes, or any other criminal allegation, he is here to offer strategic and personalized legal solutions.
 Avi’s approach involves a thorough analysis of the evidence, meticulous case preparation, and skillful negotiation or aggressive litigation when necessary.